comp426-2022-fall/syllabus/tldr.md

 - This is a class about building things that make the web go.
 - We're going to learn how to do that by doing that.
-- We use an array of langauges and tools as needed.
+- We use an array of languages and tools as needed.

 ### What ISN'T this class?